kubernetes/minikube/site/content/en/docs/_index.md

   - /docs/overview
 ---

-minikube implements a local Kubernetes cluster on macOS, Linux, and Windows.
+minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
+We proudly focus on helping application developers and new Kubernetes users.

 ![Screenshot](/images/screenshot.png)